 The International Osteoporosis Foundation (IOF) Committee of National Societies Medal honours an individual who has made an important contribution to IOFs Committee of National Societies (CNS) through active participation in CNS activities and by expanding IOF's message and outreach in his/her country.
 An IOF Committee selects the winner, with the approval of the IOF Executive Committee.

-The « IOF-ESCEO Pierre Meunier Young Scientist Awards » are intended to reward the work of two young researchers, who have already demonstrated their scientific merits without having yet reached a prominent academic position.
+The « IOF-ESCEO Pierre Meunier Young Scientist Award » is intended to reward the work of a young researcher, who has already demonstrated his/her scientific merits without having yet reached a prominent academic position.

 Numerous awards are dedicated to young promising scientists and other honor the "Masters and Mentors" for their overall work.
 Nevertheless, there is in between a gap, in the recognition of those who represent the next generation of leaders.